 What the attorney had included was a one-sentence visitation order "IT IS ORDERED that the conservators shall have possession of the child at times mutually agreed to in advance by the parties."

-Her remedy, as in the previous scenarios, was to file to modify her order.
+As in the previous scenarios, her remedy was to file to modify her order.

 Combatting the Dirty Trick

-The easiest way to prevent these types of problems is to be represented by an attorney whose primary practice is family law.
+The easiest way to prevent these problems is to be represented by an attorney whose primary practice is family law.

 An attorney who has experience with 1) Divorce, 2) Child Custody, and 3) Enforcing Divorce and Child Custody Orders will be able to recognize this trick and ensure the proper language is in your final order.